typedb/typedb-docs/10-pattern/01-negation.md

 define

 unreachable sub relation, relates from, relates to;
-unreachability-rule sub rule,
+rule unreachability-rule:
     when {
         $x isa node;
         $y isa node;
         not {(from: $x, to: $y) isa reachable;};
-    },
-    then {
+    } then {
         (from: $x, to: $y) isa unreachable;
     };
 ```